Brooklin, Ontario: History

 The area around Brooklin began to be settled in the 1820s.
 The community itself grew after 1840, when brothers John & Robert Campbell built a flour mill on Lynde Creek.
 (The present mill building was built in 1848 after a lightning fire destroyed the original.)
 The village was originally named Winchester, but renamed when the post office was established to avoid duplication with a village named Winchester in eastern Ontario.
 In 1847, the residents chose to rename the community Brooklin, possibly from Brooklyn, New York or Brooklin, Maine.
-It could have been named for the "brook" that ran through the town, but this waterway has always been described as a "creek", and naming the village after a community in New England or New York is logical since several prominent early residents migrated from there.
+It could have been named for the "brook" that ran through the town, but this waterway is generally accepted described as a "creek", and naming the village after a community in New England or New York is logical since several prominent early residents migrated from there.

 Prominent people from Brooklin include John Dryden (1840–1909), long-serving agriculture minister of the Province of Ontario.
 While a government minister, Dryden created the northwestern Ontario experimental farm that eventually led to the formation of the town of Dryden.

 Housing developments arrived in the late 1950s with the Meadowcrest subdivision, which expanded the village to the west of Baldwin Street.
 For several decades after this, there was no further major house construction and Meadowcrest was known colloquially as "The Subdivision".
 Housing activity resumed in the mid-1990s east of the village between Queen Street and Thickson Road with the Village of Brooklin subdivision, and continued into the late-1990s with further developments to the southeast.
 Housing developments reached Ashburn Road to the west in 2000; the development featured a decorative pond, and the Olde Winchester subdivision was begun east of Thickson in 2001.

 Economy

 Aside from the farms that surround the town, Brooklin is largely a bedroom community and many residents commute to other parts of the Greater Toronto Area for employment.
-The largest employers in Brooklin include Brooklin Concrete Products and a FreshCo.
+The largest employer in Brooklin is FreshCo.

 Sports

 Lacrosse is a popular sport in the area.
 At one time, Brooklin was known as being the smallest town to have a Major Series Lacrosse team.
 In 1968, the Brooklin Redmen MSL team won the esteemed Mann Cup, and the team went on to win the cup again in 1969, 1985, 1987, 1988, 1990 and 2000.
 The team still bears the name of Brooklin, but plays its home games in the southern part of Whitby.

 Meadowcrest Public School was for a number of years known as a "volleyball school" as it won 4 Provincial Cup awards as well as being the top school in all of Durham for 10 years.
 Winchester Public School, however, has beat Meadowcrest Public School in both Academic and Sporting Events since its inception in 2000.

+Hockey is also pretty popular, with a lot of AA and AAA players for the Whitby Wildcats living here.
+Three National Hockey League players grew up in Brooklin; Matthew Poitras, Ryan Winterton, and Pete Vipond.